nicholastmosher/atsam4s16b-examples/README.md

 # License

-This template is licensed under either of
+This crate is licensed under either of

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or
   http://www.apache.org/licenses/LICENSE-2.0)